All Episodes

 And we got photos.

-So we had to uh cancel my knock.
+So we had to cancel.

 You know, nobody can take a joke.

-I mean, that that's what everybody is assuming.
+I mean, that's what everybody is assuming.

 I mean, nominees are asked repeatedly if they can put their personal views and faith aside as they rule.